moracabanas/AstroBox/README.md

   $ sudo sh ./runAstroprint
 </pre>

-* Find your ip with ifconfig and loking for the wlan0 interface IP.
+* Find your ip with ifconfig and loking for your connected interface ip.

 ### Go to your browser with your IP and enjoy Astrobox on your Orange Pi Zero.